Reviews and Features

 I am not interested in reviewing non-fiction, romance novels, stories which promote any particular religion, children’s books, or horror of any type.
 Please do not ask me to review books about vampires or zombies.

-If you would like to be considered for a review please contact me at Lola (dot) Zeitman (at) gmail (dot) com.
+I post my reviews on Good Reads and Library Thing, and may also post them on Amazon, Barnes and Nobel, and Smashwords if the book is variable through these vendors.
+If you would like your novel to be considered for a review please contact me at Lola (dot) Zeitman (at) gmail (dot) com.

 I learned to love Kurt Vonnegut decades ago, based on reading only six of his earliest and most famous works.
 Much later, I tried to read Breakfast of Champions and couldn’t get through it.
 I never even tried his later novels.
 He’d changed.
 I’d changed.
 Or maybe, I’d just gotten from him the one message that I most needed to hear.